 Decentralized and hybrid trials are gaining steam and can simplify trial participation.
 In these trials, patient data is collected automatically from connected devices, meaning less work for patients and researchers.
 Platforms like ePRO also boost data quality since patients can conveniently fill out surveys from home.
 We’ve heard stories of site staff seeing patients filling out report forms in the car last minute before visits.
 Researchers can mitigate situations like this with new tech and gain a bonus of having patient-reported information immediately accessible to monitors.

 Timelines to recruit patients can take years and come with high costs.
 And every time a patient drops out, budgets and schedules are affected negatively.
-Since half of trials experience delays due to patient issues, novel strategies to keep enrollment up can boost returns.
+Since half of all trials experience delays due to patient issues, novel strategies to keep enrollment up can boost returns.

 New possibilities in this area are rapidly emerging.
 In May 2019, an organization launched a new web-based patient engagement platform to provide participants with study-specific information.
 This solution aims to increase the visibility of possible study participants to research sites and sponsors, ultimately facilitating faster recruitment timelines.

 As far as patient retention goes, trust and cultural competency go a long way.
 When investigators understand and can emphasize with patients of diverse backgrounds, engagement will benefit.
 Additionally, multi-media software solutions like eConsent can ensure friends, family, and loved ones fully understand the needs and risks of a trial.
 With this stronger understanding, patients are less likely to drop out – and researchers will have more bandwidth for their work in the lab.